yegor256/emap/README.md

 ## Benchmark

-There is a summary of a simple benchmark, where we compared `emap::Map` with a few other Rust maps, changing the total capacity of the map (horizontal axis).
+There is a summary of a simple benchmark, where we compared `emap::Map` with `Vec`, changing the total capacity `CAP` of them (horizontal axis).
-We applied the same interactions ([`benchmark.rs`](https://github.com/yegor256/emap/blob/master/tests/benchmark.rs)) to them and measured how fast they performed.
-In the following table, the numbers over 1.0 indicate performance gain, while the numbers below 1.0 demonstrate performance loss.
+We applied the same interactions ([`benchmark.rs`](https://github.com/yegor256/emap/blob/master/tests/benchmark.rs)) to them both and measured how fast they performed.
+In the following table, the numbers over 1.0 indicate performance gain of `Map` against `Vec`, while the numbers below 1.0 demonstrate performance loss.

 <!-- benchmark -->